 The build quality is excellent though, and despite its light weight the slider has a very reassuring spring to it.
 The slide offers initial resistance in both directions, but once it is sure you want to move it the spring almost does the work for you.
 We obviously were not able to do a long-term test, but we saw no reason to think that the 10,000th slide will not be just as smooth as the first.

-display and acts as the outer ring of the directional pad and its inner Menu/OK key.
+Chromed plastic rings the outer edge of the face, frames the 2.1” 176x220 TFT display and acts as the outer ring of the directional pad and its inner Menu/OK key.
 The display is 262k colors, and while we prefer a QVGA screen it is plenty crisp and can be seen easily in all lighting conditions.
 At the top is a small hole that serves as both the earpiece and speaker.
 The d-pad is large enough to prevent accidental presses, and there are three keys on each side of it.
 To the left (from top to bottom) is a soft key, Speakerphone and Talk key, on the right is another soft key, Back and End.
 These six keys are the same matte silver color as the rest of the body.
 The Menu/OK button has a unique backlit ring around it.
 By default it is yellow, but can be orange, red or green depending on the application or process.
 One slight issue we noticed is that, when closed, the keypad backlight does not activate even when the phone is unlocked and the buttons are being used.

 Sliding the phone open reveals a very simple 12 key dial pad.
 The keys are silver and set on a gray background, which actually appears as a slightly darker shade of silver.
 Each key is individually raised and offers a reassuring yet soft click when pressed.
 We usually feel the keypads on sliders are cramped, often resulting in mis-presses, but the keys on the M520 are plenty large and well spaced, making typing easy.

-left side features a volume rocker and the proprietary charging/audio port, the right has the camera key and microSD slot.
+The rest of the phone is fairly minimal.
+The left side features a volume rocker and the proprietary charging/audio port, the right has the camera key and microSD slot.
 The back of the phone is nearly bare.
 The battery door slides off (though not without some effort) and simply features an embossed Samsung logo.
 Near the bottom is a same-color cutout that is stuck on and serves to hide screws; the average user would have no reason to take this off.
 The camera is on the back of the slide, but is only visible when slid up.
 It has a self-shot mirror, but no flash.